Module 7 – The History of the Civil Celebrant Movement

 Abba Eban

-- understand Lionel Murphy’s part in developing the Civil Celebrant movement in the light of his contribution to Australian society in general.
+• Understand Lionel Murphy’s part in developing the civil celebrant movement in light of his contribution to Australian society in general.

-- be familiar with the practical, philosophical and administrative issues which are part of the program’s history.
+• Be familiar with the practical, philosophical, and administrative issues that are part of the program’s history.

-- Should the ceremony be the choice by the celebrant or choice by the people?
+6. Should the ceremony be the choice of the celebrant or the choice of the people?

-- Should the program be regulated by government or deregulated in the market place?
+7. Should the program be regulated by the government or deregulated in the marketplace?

 Assessment

-Assessment tasks are on the last few pages of the module manual.
-All assessment tasks are carefully read, critiqued and assessed by our Dean of Studies, Dr Chris Watson.
+Assessment tasks are on the last pages of the module manual.
+All assessment tasks are carefully read, critiqued, and assessed by your tutor.

 Assessment is by the following methods:

-- Learning journal – a diary relating your studies to the world in which you live, includes compulsory research and writing tasks where necessary.
+• Learning journal—a diary relating your studies to the world in which you live, including compulsory research and writing tasks where necessary.

-- Research questions – on selected written material provided with the module manual, books, DVDs and website links, especially “Murphy’s Law and the Pursuit of Happiness: A History of the Civil Celebrant Movement”.
+• Research questions—on selected written material provided with the module manual, books, videos and website links, especially “Murphy’s Law and the Pursuit of Happiness: A History of the Civil Celebrant Movement ”.

-- Literature Review – a structured analysis of the Module 7 manual of selected writing and CDs.
+• Literature Review—a structured analysis of the Module 7 manual of selected writing and movies/videos.

 Workload and Due Dates

 The time envisioned for working on each unit is equivalent to 10 weeks at 8 hours per week.
-The College has not set dates for submission of individual items.
+The college has not set dates for submission of individual items.
 However, unless special permission to extend is granted, this module is to be completed within 6 months.
-Temporary suspensions of enrolment are negotiable, however fees for modules which have not been completed are not refundable.
+Temporary suspensions of enrolment are negotiable; however, fees for modules that have not been completed are not refundable.

 Readings, Questions and Assignments

-All manuals and DVDs are provided, including “Ceremonies and Celebrations” if not previously provided, and will be made available immediately, once the College receives full payment for the module.
-If the module manuals, books, DVDs and other items are downloaded from our website a discount will apply.
+All manuals and videos are provided, including “Ceremonies and Celebrations” if not previously provided, and will be made available immediately once the college receives full payment for the module.
+If the module manuals, books, videos, and other items are downloaded from our website, a discount will apply.
 Otherwise the items will be sent by post, airmail where necessary.

 Correspondence

-Correspondence on administrative matters, including enrolments, are to be directed to the Registrar of Diplomas, Deborah Roffey.
+Correspondence on administrative matters, including enrolments, are to be directed to the principal, Mr Dally Messenger, dallymessenger@mac.com, +61 411 717 303